The Best Kids' Balance Boards for Autism

 1. Better Balance, Core Strength, and Postural Stability

-Using a balance board strengthens abdominal and back muscles.
+Using a sensory balance board strengthens abdominal and back muscles.
 Kids learn to shift weight and stay steady.
 Improved posture supports all daily movements.

 2. Improved Body Awareness (Proprioception)